andreaspacher/academic-publishers/README.md

 This project's purpose is to generate a list of major academic publishers and their scholarly journals through webscraping.

-As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/.
+As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/ (that website is based on 2021 data, but the `Output`-folder contains updated data from 2022).

-In total, this project found 25.816 journals belonging to 137 publishers.
+In total, this project found 26.575 journals belonging to 138 publishers.

 ## Key Documents